 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the Statement of Net Position.
-It is the District's policy to record bond premiums and discounts as deferred costs and amortize them over the life of the bonds using the effective interest method if material or straight line when not material.
+It is the District's policy to record bond premiums and discounts as deferred costs and amortize them over the life of the bonds using the effective interest method or straight line when not material.
 Loss on refunded debt is amortized over the term of the related bond using the straight line method.
 The balance of the loss on refunded debt is reported as a deferred outflow of resources.
 Bonds payable are reported net of the applicable bond premiums and discounts.

 In the fund financial statements, governmental fund types recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
 The face amount of debt issued is reported as other financing sources.
-Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses, if any.
+Premiums received on debt issuances are reported as other financing uses, if any.
 Issuance costs, whether or not withheld from the actual proceeds received, are reported as debt service expenditures.